AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway_dnat.html.markdown

    Configure policies for destination NAT for an Aviatrix gateway
 ---

-# aviatrix_gateway_snat
+# aviatrix_gateway_dnat

-The aviatrix_gateway_snat resource configures and manages policies for destination NAT function for Aviatrix gateways.
+The aviatrix_gateway_dnat resource configures and manages policies for destination NAT function for Aviatrix gateways.

 ## Example Usage